How to Make a Paracord Survival Bracelet or Keychain

 Take the paracord and double it up, placing the two ends together and finding the midpoint along the length of the rope.

-Slide the loop at the mid-point of the rope through the slot in the female end of the buckle.
+Slide the loop at the mid-point of the rope through the slot in the female end of the buckle (the end that has a rectangular hole).
 Holding the buckle so that the inner curve surface is facing you, pass the loop through so that an inch or two of the loop is on the outer curve surface side of the buckle.
-Make sure that the two halves of the rope are still of equal length.
+Make sure the two halves of the rope are still of equal length.

 Take the two ends and pass them through the slot of the male end of the buckle.
 They should pass from the inner curve side to the outer curve side.